 In essence, your brand strategy is actually an extension of your business strategy.
 You should already have your business strategy identified before you dive into your brand strategy.
 To ensure the success of both, however, you need well-defined business goals and objectives, as everything you do is in service of those.

-Mistake 3: Not Knowing Your Brand Heart
+3) Know Your Brand Heart

 Before you’re a brand, you’re a business.
 And before you’re a business, you’re a group of people who gather together for a reason each day.
 Those reasons make up your core brand identity (aka brand heart).
 Specifically, they’re your: